 Dr. Marie Hebrok is a design researcher interested in the relationships between design and sustainable consumption practices.
 Hebrok is currently leading the project REDUCE – rethinking everyday plastics.
 Her recent work has revolved around food practices and product durability.
 Hebrok will lead WP4 and co-lead WP0.

 Dr. Virginie Amilien has extensive experience in food culture, everyday consumption, identity building, and democratic dialogue.
 She is currently leading the project FOOD2GATHER (HERAnet) together with Rick Dolphijn (Utrecht University).
 In IMAGINE she will continue her collaboration with Dolphijn in WP1.

 Dr. Henry Mainsah conducts research interdisciplinary between the fields of media studies, design, new literacies, and Cultural Studies and his research focuses on topics such as digitization, consumption, social media, smart living, creative research methods, and participatory design.
 Mainsah is currently leading the project RELINK.
-He will co-lead WP4 and WP6.
+He will co-lead WP4.

 Dep. of Product Design / Dep. of Art, Design and Drama, OsloMet

 Dr. Nenad Pavel – associate professor of design at the Department of Product Design at OsloMet will co-lead WP3, and be joined by colleagues from the Department of Art, Design and Drama: Dr. Joanne Cramer – associate professor in fashion design, Heidi Dahlsveen – associate professor in oral storytelling, and Dr. Niels Peter Underland – associate professor in theatre.

 The University of Manchester